Cowboys’ Jerry Jones sees Las Vegas as jewel for Super Bowl host

-ATLANTA — Many NFL owners silently walked passed a large gathering of media members standing in the hotel lobby Tuesday after the first day of the spring meetings.
+ATLANTA — Many NFL owners silently walked past a large gathering of media members standing in the hotel lobby Tuesday after the first day of the spring meetings.

-The ones that did stop gave one-word answers and became agitated when asked if the league had come up with a resolution regarding anthem protests.
+The ones who did stop gave one-word answers and became agitated when asked if the league had come up with a resolution regarding national anthem protests.

 Judging from their tone, owners aren’t close to a solution and probably aren’t thrilled about spending another meeting discussing the topic.